 Direct answer

-Yes — a specialized AI translates supplement studies very well by extracting methodology (RCT vs. observation vs. animal), sample size, duration, and concrete effect sizes from PubMed originals and bringing them into understandable form.
-Important: this only works with tools that have real live access to PubMed (e.g. Biohacking AI).
+Yes — a specialized AI translates supplement studies very well by extracting methodology (RCT vs. observation vs. animal), sample size, duration, and concrete effect sizes from primary-study originals and bringing them into understandable form.
+Important: this only works with tools that have real live access to the research literature (e.g. Biohacking AI).
 Generic AI chats (ChatGPT, Claude, Gemini) regularly hallucinate non-existent PMIDs on specific study queries.

 What a good study explanation does